devture/matrix-corporal/docs/development.md

 - clone this repository

-- get [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) -- used for running a local Matrix Synapse + riot-web setup, for testing
+- get [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/) -- used for running a local Matrix Synapse + element-web setup, for testing

-- start all dependency services (Postgres, Matrix Synapse, riot-web): `make services-start`.
+- start all dependency services (Postgres, Matrix Synapse, element-web): `make services-start`.
 You can stop them later with `make services-stop` or tail their logs with `make services-tail-logs`

 - create a sample "system" user: `make create-sample-system-user`